 Interior of Shiretoko Nature Center with a large wall map, bear displays, and tree stump seats—an educational stop during any Shiretoko itinerary.

-You can also rent outdoor gear here, such asboots, trekking poles, snowshoes, and binoculars.
+You can rent outdoor gear here too, including bear deterrent spray, waterproof boots, trekking poles, snowshoes, and binoculars.

 Information